Dan Zak

 I’m originally from Buffalo, N.Y.
 My literary agent is Lauren Sharp at Aevitas Creative Management.
 The copyrighted photo of me above is by Emil D. Cohen.
 My older stories are accessible through the menu up top.
 I can’t believe you’ve read this far!

-My latest big story was published March 16, 2024:
+My last big story was published March 16, 2024:

 …why is Porter trailed by this cloud of “bad boss” insinuation — and should it matter at all?
 How can leadership be properly judged in a world built with double standards, and wired with infinite triggers and sensitivities?
 What is the price of surviving and thriving in politics?